 Unlike brick and mortar businesses, online retailers have the unfair advantage of selling items on the Internet without collecting sales taxes while the “Main Street” businesses are obligated to collect and remit them.
 This imbalance hits locally owned businesses particularly hard and, as a result, adversely impacts local economies.
 Small businesses lose out on revenue and state governments lose out on the money needed to pay for necessary services, such as infrastructure funding.
-As E-commerce continues to grow, the problem will only intensify.
-Tell the House to support bipartisan E-Fairness legislation now.

 A 1992 Supreme Court decision stated that mail-order catalog businesses only had to collect sales taxes in states where they had a physical presence—like a store or warehouse, referred to as “nexus.”
 This ruling is currently being applied to online sales transactions as well.
 The Court ruling noted that Congress has the authority to set the rules for how states can collect taxes from remote sellers.

 Unfortunately, to date, Congress has failed to extend sales tax collection to online retailers, resulting in a public policy with at least three negative impacts: